chrbknudsen/R-toolbox/episodes/reading-files.Rmd

 in this way, copy the code that RStudio uses to import the data, and paste it into your script or document.

+This option does not yet exist in Positron.

 ## CSV-files

 The most basic file type for storing and transferring data.
 A "simple"